lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 }
 ```

 To finalize with the `LightingRenderActivity` class, we need a method to submit the command buffers.
-In this case, we need to wait on the semaphore that will be signaled when the geometry phase finishes (`geometryCompleteSemaphore`) and signal the semaphore that will be used to block the presentation of the swap china image (`renderCompleteSemaphore`).
+In this case, we need to wait on the semaphore that will be signaled when the geometry phase finishes (`geometryCompleteSemaphore`) and signal the semaphore that will be used to block the presentation of the swap chain image (`renderCompleteSemaphore`).

 ```java
 public class LightingRenderActivity {
     ...